-Polenta is often a bit on the bland side, so I opted to add some fresh garlic and some dried herbs to this recipe to give it more flavour than your basic polenta recipe.
+Polenta is often a bit on the bland side, so I opted to add some fresh garlic and some dried herbs to this recipe to give it more flavor than your basic polenta recipe.
 I went with dried thyme and rosemary, but you can substitute your preferred dried herbs.

-To give this polenta a creamy texture, I used unsweetened almond milk.
+To give this polenta bake a creamy texture, I used unsweetened almond milk.
 You could omit the almond milk and just use water if you prefer, but the texture won’t be as creamy.

-You can also substitute your preferred plant based milk if you require a nut free version of this polenta or just aren’t a fan of almond milk.
+You can also substitute your preferred plant-based milk if you require a nut-free version of this polenta or just aren’t a fan of almond milk.

-This creamy vegan baked polenta is so easy to prepare.
-Simply whisk together all of the ingredients except for the olive oil (that’s for greasing the baking dish) then bake for an hour, pausing once at the halfway mark to whisk the polenta well.
+Start by whisking together all of the ingredients except for the olive oil (that’s for greasing the baking dish) then bake for an hour, pausing once at the halfway mark to whisk the polenta well.
 Keep baking and then whisk once more when it’s done to incorporate any lumps.

-This polenta is quite thick and creamy.
+This vegan baked polenta is quite thick and creamy.
 I wanted it to have a consistency similar to that of mashed potatoes, so it would make a nice bed for saucy dishes such as stews.
 If you prefer your polenta on the runnier side, go ahead and add an extra cup of water or almond milk.

 Polenta is traditionally made on the stove top and requires near constant stirring to ensure it doesn’t get lumpy.
 I find that method of preparing polenta is too much of a pain.
 I’d rather just pop it in the oven, set a timer to whisk it once when it’s halfway done, then give it another good whisking when it’s finished baking.

-Creamy Vegan Baked Polenta
+Vegan Baked Polenta

 - 1 cup cornmeal

-- 2 cups unsweetened almond milk (or substitute your preferred plant based milk)
+- 2 cups unsweetened almond milk (or substitute your preferred plant-based milk)

 - 2 cups water